TechSquareInc/intern-playbook/docs/source/applications/creating-virtual-machine.md

 sudo yum install virt-manager libvirt libvirt-daemon-kvm qemu-kvm
 ```
 - `virt-manager` is a desktop user interface for managing virtual machines through `libvirt`
-- `libvirt` is an open-source API, daemon, and managment tool for managing platform virtualization across diferent hypervisors like KVMs
+- `libvirt` is an open-source API, daemon, and managment tool for managing platform virtualization across different hypervisors like KVMs
 - `libvirt-daemon-kvm` refers to the `libvirtd` daemon, which is part of the libvirt virtualizatoin managment system, and is specifcally configured to manage KVMs (Kernel-based Virtual Machine).
 - `qemu-kvm` is a package that integrates QEMU (Quick Emulator) and KVM to enable efficient virtualization on Linux systems.